viraj2712/plugin-api.go.cd/source/includes/analytics/_043_link_to.md

 The iframe can send a message with the key `go.cd.analytics.v1.link-to` to the parent window to link to a GoCD page.
 The version v1 of the message supports linking to Job Details page and first Stage of a Pipeline Instance.

-Upon receieving this message with correct parameters the parent window would open the linked pages in a new tab.
+Upon receiving this message with correct parameters the parent window would open the linked pages in a new tab.

 > An example message from iframe to parent window to link to pipeline instance page -